t54-labs/AgenticRiskStandard/docs/settlement-rails/escrow-contract.md

 **recordDeposit(jobId, type, payer, payee, amount)** tags a deposit after x402 has transferred USDC into the contract.
 The deposit is keyed by `(jobId, type)` where type is FEE (0), COLLATERAL (1), or PRINCIPAL (2).
 A job can have up to three deposits: one of each type.

 **release(jobId, type)** sends the deposited USDC to the payee.
-Used when a deliverable passes evaluation (for fee deposits) or when principal release is approved.
+Used when a deliverable passes evaluation (for fee deposits) or when principal becomes releasable.

 **refund(jobId, type)** returns the deposited USDC to the payer.
 Used when a deliverable fails evaluation or when collateral is unlocked after successful delivery.